faezezps/Deep-Learning/Facial Key Point Detection/README.md

 ## ***Solution***
 ### ***Architectures***
 In order to do this task, different models can be used.
 However, as the features are needed to do the task, CNNs should be utilized to extract the features.
 Therefore, my first implemented models are simple CNNs.I have also checked some related papers.
 Most of the works (that I have seen) use CNNs for feature extraction and they use some FC layers to predict the final points.
-(E.g., \cite{colaco2020facial}, \cite{longpre2016facial}) In this project, LSTM layers have also been used in some models.
+(E.g., [Colaco and Han, 2020],[Longpre and Sohmshetty, 2016]) In this project, LSTM layers have also been used in some models.

 ### ***Loss Function***